• Skip to primary navigation

 Sometimes I’ll cover eggs with tented plastic wrap, rather than transfer to a different container.

-Looking for more easy keto recipes to serve over the holidays?
-Here are some tasty ideas:
+Looking for some low carb or keto options to serve at the holidays?
+Here are some super tasty Christmas recipes and other holiday treats for you!

 Halloween Deviled Eggs